isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 <td rowspan="1" colspan="3">
 <p>PHTLS for First Responders (PHTLS-FR) adapts the world-class trauma care
-content from the 9th edition of PHTLS and delivers it in a style that is relevant to and accessible by first responders, and EMTs.</p>
+content from the 9th edition of PHTLS and delivers it in a style that is relevant to and accessible by first responders and EMTs.</p>
 <p>Authorised Training Centres for PHTLS FR:</p>
 <ul data-tight="true" class="tight">
 <li>